 Former England U19 skipper Harry Brook also played a key part in Yorkshire’s route to the top of the North Group, while Lancashire also gave debuts to the likes of local lads George Burrows, George Lavelle and Tom Hartley this year.

-Throw in experienced heads like Dawid Malan, Adam Lyth, Keaton Jennings and Dane Vilas and you’ve got a couple of tasty matchups.
+Throw in experienced heads like Dawid Malan, Adam Lyth, Keaton Jennings and Dane Vilas and you’ve got all the ingredients for a seaside classic.

 The newly anointed Overton Derby, this clash will see Jamie Overton return to Taunton for the first time since moving from Somerset to Surrey this summer.